pdt590/prj-octomaker-blog/docs/DEPLOYMENT.md

   - Add Firebase SDK
   - Install Firebase CLI if any
   - Deploy to Firebase Hosting if any
-- Come back Project Overview > Project Setting > General > Your apps
+- Project Overview > Project Setting > General > Your apps
   - Firebase SDK snippet > Config > copy `firebaseConfig` for nuxt app
   - It is possible to add more apps